 Created by Congress in 2001, they are perfect for the individual or family who is ‘generally healthy’ and can afford or risk coming out of pocket for the little things and rely on a ‘high deductible’ insurance policy.
 Here’s a sampling of some of the benefits of HSAs:

 — You save on taxes.
 Not only are HSAs pretax accounts, but contributions to them are deductible from your gross pay amount on the front page of your tax return, potentially putting you into a lower tax bracket.

 — You can also spend the money tax-free.
 The caveat is that the money must be spent on qualifying health care expenses.
 The better news is that this tax-free rule on spending applies for the rest of your life.
-As long as you’re using the money for health expenses (and odds good that are you’ll have those when you’re older), in your retirement years your HSA could essentially act like a Roth IRA, in that, like a Roth, withdrawals after retirement are not taxed.
+As long as you’re using the money for health expenses (and odds good that is you’ll have those when you’re older), in your retirement years, your HSA could essentially act like a Roth IRA, in that, like a Roth, withdrawals after retirement are not taxed.

 — You can save money on insurance premiums and health care costs.
-The HSA qualifying health insurance policy by its very nature has a lower premium and saves your business hard earned profits.
+The HSA qualifying health insurance policy by its very nature has a lower premium and saves your business hard-earned profits.
 Moreover, the ability to pay cash for health care costs allows you to negotiate for lower cost services and motivates us to be more healthy.